grantmlong/itds2018/syllabus.md

 | Attendance / Class Partipation | 5% |

 ##### Course Project
-Specifics of the course project are TBD.
+Specifics of the course project will be announced in the second week of the course.

 ##### Homework Grading
 Homeworks and quizzes will be graded on a 10 point scale.
 The lowest 2 homeworks and quizzes will be dropped from the calculation of the final grade.